Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_bucket_lifecycle/guide.en-gb.md

 ### Expiration vs transitions

-As already mentioned before, when you have multiple rules in an bucket lifecycle configuration that apply to the same set of objects:
+As already mentioned before, when you have multiple rules in a bucket lifecycle configuration that apply to the same set of objects:

 - Permanent deletion takes precedence over transition
 - Transition takes precedence over creation of delete markers